splunk/observability-workshop/docs/apm/hotrod.md

 # Deploying Hot R.O.D. in K3s - Lab Summary

-* Deploy application into K3s
+* Deploy the Hot R.O.D. application into Kubernetes (K3s)
 * Verify the application is running
 * Generate some artificial traffic
-* See APM data in the UI
+* See µAPM data in the UI

-!!! note "Ensure you have a running instance"
+!!! warning "Ensure you have a running instance"
     The setup part is already documented in the [Preparation](../../smartagent/prep/) and [Deploy the Smart Agent in K3s](../../smartagent/k3s/) steps.

     If you are using an AWS/EC2 instance, make sure it is available and skip to [Step 1](../../apm/hotrod/#1-deploy-the-hot-rod-application-into-k3s), otherwise ensure your Multipass instance is available and running before continuing.

     === "Input"